angelsk/angelsk.github.io/README.md

 # Angel on Xbox

 Hi, I'm Jo, otherwise known as angelsk; and I play games.
-I'm a variety streamer that likes doing voices in games; and am a big fan of cats, stories and interesting mechanics in games.
-I'm an ID@Xbox moderator so am often found JoCasing ID@Xbox indie games on my channel.
+I'm a variety streamer that likes doing voice overs; and am a big fan of cats, stories and interesting mechanics in games.
+I'm an ID@Xbox moderator so am often found #JoCasing ID@Xbox indie games on my channel.

 ![Bleep!
 Bloop!](/assets/images/bleep-bloop.png){:class="img-bleep-bloop"}